Wlodarski/DR-Altimeter/README.md

 ````

 ##### Simple Example
-At 21h01, you determine that you are at an known altitude of 450 meters above mean sea level.
+At 21h01, you determine that you are at a known altitude of 450 meters above mean sea level.
 This is your reference or initial [fix].

       21h01[fix] @ [0] = 450m ASL

-Later, at twelve minutes passed midnight, your watch indicates an altitude of 476 meters.
-And since, between 00h02 and 00h43, the expected contribution of weather is 2 meters (see [Figure 2](README.md#figure-2-textual-output)), you can estimate your true altitude to be 476 - 2 = 474 meter above sea level.
+Later, at twelve minutes past midnight, your watch indicates an altitude of 476 meters.
+And since, between 00h02 and 00h43, the expected contribution of weather is 2 meters (see [Figure 2](README.md#figure-2-textual-output)), you can estimate your true altitude to be 476 - 2 = 474 meters above sea level.

       00h12[I] = 476m, indicated
       00h12[DR] = 476m - 00h02[2] = 474m ASL, compensated for forecasted weather

 ##### More Advanced Example
 On the same trek ([see above](DR-Altimeter#simple-use)), at 00h50, you reach a point of known altitude (523m ASL).
-You recalibrate your watch to match this know altitude.
+You recalibrate your watch to match this known altitude.
 Here and on after, this new [fix] becomes your new reference.

       00h50[fix] @ [3] = 523m ASL

-Next morning, at 07:30, your watch indicates an altitude of 478m.
-Since your last fix was taken at the [3] compensation level (00h44[3]) and you are current at the [2] compensation level (06h49[2]), your deduced altitude is 478 + @[3] - [2] = 479 m.
+Next morning, at 07:30, your watch indicates an altitude of 478 meters.
+Since your last fix was taken at the [3] compensation level (00h44[3]) and you are current at the [2] compensation level (06h49[2]), your deduced altitude is 478 + @[3] - [2] = 479 meters.

       07h30[I] = 478m, indicated
       07h30[DR] = (478m + @ 0044[3]) - 06h49[2]